-The University of Michigan-Flint’s Master of Public Administration program has its own rich legacy bolstered by that of the U-M’s Horace H. Rackham School of Graduate Studies.
+The University of Michigan-Flint’s Master of Public Administration program has its own rich legacy bolstered by that of the University of Michigan’s Horace H. Rackham School of Graduate Studies.
 For those seeking to learn from and alongside the best administrative talent in the country, this is the graduate program for you.
-Learn more about the Rackham Graduate School here.

 To accommodate busy working professionals, UM-Flint’s WebPlus Online/Weekend MPA program provides a flexible, part-time format (over two years, 36 credits) that blends online coursework with monthly classes on the UM-Flint campus the second Saturday of each month.

 The above format description has been adjusted to all online courses at the current time.
 It is anticipated that the WebPlus program will return to its original format post the Covid-19 limitations.

 The Educational Administration program’s in-depth curriculum is rigorous, challenging, and well-rounded.
 Courses develop your broad base of knowledge as well as a specialized understanding that prepare you to succeed as a leader in educational administration.
 Course and project work provides you with an informed perspective on the range of challenges and responsibilities facing P-12 education today.

 You’ll complete the program with a small cohort of 20-30 fellow students who share your passion for educational excellence.
 This cohort structure enables you to develop a strong support network for personal and professional development.

 Path to Doctorate